 In addition to the above reasons, an individual may need to go to the dentist more often in the following instances:

-• Individuals who have heart disease can benefit greatly from having dental cleanings on a regular basis, as this can reduce one’s risk of having a stroke or heart attack.
+- People with heart disease can benefit from having their teeth cleaned regularly, as this can reduce the risk of having a stroke or heart attack.